“This post may contain affiliate links. Please read my disclosure for more info.

 - You’ll develop a sense of urgency, and you’ll take steps to shut out distractions.

 - You’ll stop that cycle of never getting to certain things on your list.

-Using a time block schedule has some similarities to budgeting.
-When you start living within a budget, you discover things about yourself that you may not have realized otherwise.
-You start seeing patterns in your spending, and you spot your own weaknesses that you can now plan for and avoid.
+Budgeting your time has similarities to budgeting your money.
+Starting to budget your paycheck might help you to discover things about yourself that you may not have otherwise.
+You see patterns in your spending, or you recognize your weaknesses that you can now plan for and avoid.
 You build in safeguards.

 - You’ll see that certain things take longer than you thought.